usaid-cs/yesterday-i-learned/linguistics.md

 - _Rare_ (for steak) came from _hrere_, [old English for lightly cooked](http://etymonline.com/index.php?term=rare&allowed_in_frame=0).
 - They call "bokeh" "beau-kay".
 - _Cortical_ means "relating to the outside of".
-- The use of ‘-ize’ spellings is part of the house style at Oxford University Press; the -ize ending corresponds to the Greek verb endings -izo and –izein.
+- The use of '-ize' spellings is part of the house style at Oxford University Press; the -ize ending corresponds to the Greek verb endings -izo and –izein.
 Then, for whatever reason, -ise is now used more in the UK.
 - The stress on eczema is always on the first E.
 - "Cajones" means drawers.
 "Cojones" means balls.
 - _Punjab_, in Persian, means "five waters".
 [Land of the five waters](https://en.wikipedia.org/wiki/Punjabis).
 That which is now Pakistan and India (northwest) was conquered by the Persians.
 Punjabi is the [third native language in Canada](https://en.wikipedia.org/wiki/Punjabi_language), and unusual among [its language group](https://en.wikipedia.org/wiki/Indo-European_languages) for being a [tonal language](https://en.wikipedia.org/wiki/Tone_%28linguistics%29).